Mediation

 Experienced Mediation Attorneys Working Toward a Fair & Equitable Divorce Settlement in the Twin Cities, MN

-Mediation is a very important part of family law and is required in almost all cases.
-Some 95% of divorce cases settle before trial, often through mediation or some other form of alternative dispute resolution.
-Brian of Sobol Family Law has participated in literally all forms of mediation over his career, participating in hundreds of mediations and successfully resolving a large percentage of his cases for his clients before trial, saving them the emotions, expense, and uncertainty of an expensive contested trial.
-Key to successful mediation is having complete financial information about your marital estate and having a clear strategy and realistic goals when approaching your mediation.
+Mediation plays a central role in family law and is required in almost all cases.
+Around 95% of divorce cases settle before trial, often through mediation or another form of alternative dispute resolution.
+Brian of Sobol Family Law has participated in every form of mediation throughout his career, taking part in hundreds of mediations and achieving successful resolutions for many clients before trial.
+This resolves matters while saving clients emotional strain, cost, and the unpredictability of drawn-out trials.
+Complete financial information and a well-defined strategy help drive successful mediation outcomes.

 Get in Touch with Brian online or call (866) 484-4079 to speak with our experienced Minneapolis mediation lawyers.